-- 2.1 To formulate the Council's overall policy objectives and priorities and to recommend them to Full Council for approval where they fall within the budget and/or the Policy Framework. - 2.2 To determine the Council's strategy and programme in relation to the Policy Framework and/or the Budget set by Full Council. - 2.3 To determine all substantial policy matters and strategic decisions and those minor matters which are referred by the Leader at the request of a Cabinet Member as being particularly contentious. - 2.4 To determine the Council's policy, strategy and programme in relation to the area and in respect of all Executive matters. - 2.5 To co-ordinate the statutory functions and obligations of the Council with respect to equality of opportunity and non-discrimination, including its function as an employer save where these concern non-executive functions - 2.6 To promote strategic and Council-wide initiatives to improve the quality, efficiency and effectiveness of the Council's services to the public.
+- (a) To formulate the Council's overall policy objectives and priorities and to recommend them to Council for approval where they fall within the budget and/or policy frameworks. - (b) To determine the Council's strategy and programme in relation to the policy and/or budget frameworks set by full Council. - (c) To determine all substantial policy matters and strategic decisions and those minor matters which are referred by the Leader at the request of an individual Cabinet Member as being particularly contentious. - (d) To determine the Council's policy, strategy and programme in relation to the area and in respect of all Executive matters.

+- (e) To co-ordinate the statutory functions and obligations of the Council with respect to equality of opportunity and non-discrimination, including its function as an employer save where these concern non-executive functions - (f) To promote strategic and Council-wide initiatives to improve the quality, efficiency and effectiveness of the Council's services to the public.